richsoni/richsoni-songs/ill-tend-to-your-soul.md

 title: Ill Tend To Your Soul
 ---

-when your clock it stops a-tickin
+When your clock it stops a-tickin''
-and its time for you to go
+And its time for you to go
-when your clock it stops a-tickin
+When your clock it stops a-tickin'
-brother i want you to know
+Brother I want you to know

-if a crow is at your winder
+If a crow is at your window
-ill be sittin by your bed
+Ill be sittin' by your bed
-forget that crow upon yer winder
+Forget that crow upon your window
-focus on my singin instead
+Focus on my singing instead

-dont you worry about nobody
+Don't you worry about nobody
-ill keep everything in control
+Ill keep everything in control
-while there tending to your body
+While there tending to your body
-ill tend to your soul
+Ill tend to your soul

-when your days are getting numbered
+When your days are getting numbered
-when your weary to yer toe
+When your weary to your toe
-when your days are getting numbered
+When your days are getting numbered
-brother i want you to know
+Brother I want you to know

-depart with a tranquil feeling
+Depart with a tranquil feeling
-live this moment as you wish
+Live this moment as you wish
-depart with a tranquil feeling
+Depart with a tranquil feeling
-before you flip off that switch
+Before you flip off that switch

-ill make sure the angels get it
+Ill make sure the angels get it
-to induct you to their shoal
+To induct you to their shoal
-brother dont you fret it
+Brother don't you fret it
-ill tend to your soul
+Ill tend to your soul

-ill bring it every where with me
+Ill bring it every where with me
-until its time to hand it off
+Until its time to hand it off
-ill bring it every where with me
+Ill bring it every where with me
 making sure its never lost

-itl rest right next to mine
+It'll rest right next to mine
-i know theres room in there for both
+I know theres room in there for both
-theyll be there intertwined
+They'll be there intertwined
-ill tend to your soul
+Ill tend to your soul